 Drawing on her life as an indigenous scientist, a mother, and a woman, Kimmerer shows how other living beings—asters and goldenrod, strawberries and squash, salamanders, algae, and sweetgrass—offer us gifts and lessons, even if we’ve forgotten how to hear their voices.
 In a rich braid of reflections that range from the creation of Turtle Island to the forces that threaten its flourishing today, she circles toward a central argument: that the awakening of a wider ecological consciousness requires the acknowledgment and celebration of our reciprocal relationship with the rest of the living world.
 For only when we can hear the languages of other beings will we be capable of understanding the generosity of the earth, and learn to give our own gifts in return.

 Starting January 23, we invite you to join us as we explore the riches of this book, tugging against the strands we’re braiding between us, together.
-In the meantime, enjoy this reprint of the first chapter.
+(To join us for book clubs, be sure to become a patron, so you can access all the posts and discussions.)
+In the meantime, whether or not you’re a patron, enjoy this reprint of the first chapter.

 Photo by Capture Queen, Creative Commons license via Flickr.
 Post by LW Willingham.